Overtime (ice hockey): North American overtime

 In many leagues (including the NHL for regular-season games since the 2005–06 season) and in international competitions, a failure to reach a decision in a single overtime may lead to a shootout.
 Some leagues may eschew overtime periods altogether and end games in shootout should teams be tied at the end of regulation.
 In the ECHL, the AHL, and the Southern Professional Hockey League, regular season overtime periods are played three on three for one five-minute period, with penalties resulting in the opponents skating one additional player on ice (up to two additional players) for each penalty.
 If the penalised player returns to the ice, the game becomes 4-on-4 or 5-on-5 until the next stoppage of play, when it becomes 3-on-3.
 Prior to the 2014–15 season, the AHL set the overtime period at seven minutes, but reverted to the now-standard five-minute period the following year.
 The idea of using 3-on-3 skaters for the entirety of a five-minute overtime period for a regular season game was adopted by the NHL on June 24, 2015, for use in the 2015–16 NHL season.
 The ECHL has changed the overtime to seven minutes for the 2019–20 season.

 The PWHL follows the same overtime procedure as the NHL for both preseason and regular season (5 minutes before scoring, plus shootouts) and the playoffs (multiple 20-minute periods before scoring).

 Since 1999–00, the team losing in overtime in the NHL (and in most other leagues) receives one point in the standings.
-If, however, a team pulling its goaltender in overtime other than for a delayed penalty, and the opposing team then scores into the empty net, the team that was scored on forfeits its standings point.
-As of November 2025, this rule has only come into play twice in the NHL.
+If, however, a team pulls its goaltender in overtime other than for a delayed penalty, and the opposing team then scores into the empty net, the team that was scored on forfeits its standings point.
+As of November 2025, this rule has only come into play three times in the NHL.